servicepack: The Go Framework That Actually Understands How Real Development Works

 With servicepack, all that shit lives in one place: the framework.
 Every service automatically gets:

-• Same logginglogrus configured via environment variables (LOG_LEVEL, LOG_FORMAT, LOG_CALLER)
+• Same logging: Go’s standard log/slog configured via slog-configurator (LOG_LEVEL, LOG_FORMAT, LOG_ADD_SOURCE)

-• Same lifecycle management: ServiceManager handles startup, shutdown, error propagation
+• Same lifecycle management: ServiceManager handles startup, shutdown, retries, dependency ordering

-• Same signal handlingapp-runner manages OS signals and graceful shutdown
+• Same signal handling: Internal runner manages OS signals and graceful shutdown with configurable timeout

-When you add a new service, you write:
+When you add a new service, you scaffold it with one command:

 Need to change how logging works across all services?
-Change it once in the framework.
+Change it once in cmd/init.go.
 Need to add metrics?
 Add it once to the ServiceManager.
 Need better error context?
 Update ctxerrors usage once.

 This is the real win: boilerplate lives in servicepack, services are just business logic.